Sunflower Lecithin and Breastfeeding: Preventing Clogged Ducts

 Buy Here

 When one problem after another arises, it feels defeating, and for many, that means weaning earlier than desired.
-But knowing options to discuss with your healthcare team could help you overcome your breastfeeding challenges and meet your goals for you and your little one.
+However, knowing options to discuss with your healthcare team could help you overcome your breastfeeding challenges and meet your goals for you and your little one.

 Please don’t suffer alone if you face plugged duct after plugged duct.
 Instead, reach out to your healthcare team to find the best solution and plan for you and your little one.
 Who knows, maybe the answer will be sunflower lecithin.
 Keep up the great work, mama; breastfeeding isn’t always easy, but you are doing fantastic!